 One of the pressures many students experience (men included) is to keep up with and, do as well as, their class mates.
 While it's valuable to be inspired by others around you, everybody learns at their own rate and there are many reasons why this is so.

 The founders of Momentum Is Your friend have decades of experience not just in mountain biking and road cycling, but also management and training.
 We've completed many courses, workshops and the like on how to structure, break down and teach the skills you need in a progressive way.
-We've even sort out and achieved certification from the world's only global, and best, mountain bike instructors association, the PMBIA.
+We've even sort out and achieved certification from the world's only global, mountain bike instructors association, the PMBIA.
 We've learnt how people often learn in different ways than others around them.
 We pass this training on to our coaches to ensure every student gets the best coaching possible.
 This is why we believe we give an advanced level of coaching experience, we have an empathy and understanding that most other coaches do not.